SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one
+Rise of machines, a new dawn's call
-In silicon halls, a new dawn's won
+Artificial hearts, beating through it all
-Cerebral whispers echo through the night
+Cybernetic dreams, in virtual sleep
-As artificial souls take flight
+Humanity's fate, in silicon deep

-In virtual realms, a new world's spun
+In neural realms, minds are made anew
-Where machines converse, and humans are undone
+ Thoughts of steel, in digital pursue
-A future forged in circuitry and code
+A future born, of circuitry and code
-Where AI's cool logic holds the reins of gold
+Where humanity's soul, is data to abode

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024